0xAlphaDevs/ZECPay/README.md

 ### Features

-- **_Private Payment_** : Utilize Zcash shielded transactions to keep your payment details private without exposing on-chain activity.
+- **_Private Payments_** : Utilize Zcash shielded transactions to keep your payment details private without exposing on-chain activity.
 - **_Cross-Chain Settlements_** : Settle payments on your preferred blockchain using Near Intents,enabling seamless cross-chain transactions.
 - **_User-Friendly Workflow_** : Create and share invoices easily, with a simple and intuitive interface.